16 Best Places to Visit in RajasthanCreated by Harsh Sonawala,

 Abhaneri (Chand Baori)

-Due to the arid climate, locals would find inventive and innovative ways to combat the extreme conditions.
-Locals would build step-wells to try and trap rainwater, and Abhaneri is the perfect example.
-Consisting of 3,500 narrow stairs and 13 stories, Chand Baori is intricately designed with an interior palace built.
+The Chand Baori step well in Abhaneri consists of 3,500 narrow stairs and 13 stories, Chand Baori is intricately designed with an interior palace built.
 It’s one of the biggest step-wells in India going as far as 30 meters underground.
-Located opposite the Harshat Mata Temple, it makes for a wonderful pit stop on the Agra-Jaipur road.

 ‘The Eastern Gateway of India,’ Bharatpur is home to the petite Keoladeo National Park.
 This is a must for nature lovers and avid birdwatchers.
 Only 29 sq. km total, more than 300 species of migratory birds from all around Asia have been recorded in the park, which also contains a lot of separate wildlife.
 It is a wonderful mosaic of different vegetation, ranging from swampy woodlands to dry grasslands, and hence is a UNESCO World Heritage Site.